stevewarsa/Knowledgebase/README.md

 #### How to reload classes without restarting the server
 Ctl + F10 - then in the popup, select "Update classes and resources"

+#### "release version 5 not supported" error
+If you get the "release version 5 not supported" error, go to Settings -> Build, Execution, Deployment -> Compiler -> Java Compiler and check/correct the Per-module bytecode version level.
+Make sure it matches what you think.
+In my case it was saying 1.5, so I had to switch it to 11 to match what I was expecting.

 ### VS Code

 #### Shortcuts